Crystalline silicon: Lab cells

+Modules

 The average commercial crystalline silicon module increased its efficiency from about 12% to 16% over the last ten years.
 In the same period CdTe-modules improved their efficiency from 9 to 16%.

 The modules performing best under lab conditions in 2014 were made of monocrystalline silicon.

 They were 7% above the efficiency of commercially produced modules (23% over 16%) which indicated that the conventional silicon technology still had potential to improve and therefore maintain its leading position.

 Energy costs of manufacture

 Crystalline silicon has a high cost in energy because silicon is produced by the reduction of high-grade quartz sand in an electric furnace.
 The electricity generated for this process may produce greenhouse gas emissions.
 This coke-fired smelting process occurs at high temperatures of more than 1,000 °C and is very energy intensive, using about 11 kilowatt-hours (kW⋅h) per kilogram of silicon.

 The energy requirements of this process per unit of silicon metal produced may be relatively inelastic.
 However, significant reductions in energy cost per photovoltaic product have been achieved as silicon cells have become more efficient at converting sunlight, larger silicon ingots are cut with less waste into thinner wafers, silicon waste from manufacturing is recycled, and material costs have declined.